craftworkgames/website/docs/features/collision/collision.md

 ```

 ### ICollisionActor

+(Needed: You will need to create a class that implements this.)

 This is an interface you need to create a class from and implement the method and override the properties.
 At minimum you need to implement `OnCollision` and override `Bounds` so you can provide the rectangle that is used to perform collision detection.